rsm-gh/akbl/README.md

 What will happen next?
   1. I'll take your Computer ID and Vendor ID, and I'll create a configuration file into `/usr/share/AKBL/computers/`.
-  2. I'll commit the changes, and I'll request you to download it, install it and test it.
+  2. I'll commit the changes, and I'll request you to download it, install it, and test it.
-  3. I'll wait to have your feedback (everything works, there are some problems, etc..).
+  3. I'll wait to have your feedback (everything works, there are some problems, etc...).
 Please be specific! and give me as many details as possible!

 If, after all, your computer is recognized, and you have minor problems (Ex: left and right keyboard), I'll commit the fixes.